 In 2019 the BSCCP Annual Scientific Meeting was held in Bournemouth and was attended by 250 delegates (595 in Manchester 2018).

-Up-to-date information was disseminated, thus giving practicing Colposcopists from the UK, Republic of Ireland and overseas the chance to share knowledge.
-This was filmed to enable the lecture resources to be available to members on the BSCCP website. www.bsccp.org.uk
+The BSCCP usually holds an Annual Scientific Meeting in the UK to disseminate up-to-date information thus giving practicing Colposcopists from the UK, Republic of Ireland and overseas the chance to share knowledge.